watchfulli/XCloner-Wordpress/.github/ISSUE_TEMPLATE/pre-release-testing.md

 - [ ] Check the correct recurrence of a scheduled Profile based on the Wordpress cronjob execution

 # Restore Backups
-- [ ] Restore all files from a local backup
+- [ ] Restore all files from a local backup.
-- [ ] Restore database from a local backup
+- [ ] Restore database from a local backup.
-- [ ] Restore all files from a remote location
+- [ ] Migrate files from a backup to a different domain.
-- [ ] Restore database from a remote location
+- [ ] Migrate the database from a backup to a different domain.

 # Watchful Backups
 - [ ] Site connects/validates in Watchful (test `Refresh data` success).